Persian Calendar, a Solar Hijri Calendar

 Iranian Calendar Vs. Muslim Calendar

 It should be notified that the Solar Hijri Calendar should not be confused with Hijri Calendar, a lunar calendar, which is used in many Muslim countries.
 Both the solar hijri and hijri year count has been started with the Prophet Mohammad’s migration (Hijrat) to Medina in 622 CE.
-However, the difference between them is based on the movement of the Lunar and Earth around the Sun.
-For instance, 1398 in the Solar Hijri Calendar corresponds to the year 1441 in the Hijri calendar.
+However, the difference between them is based on the movement of the moon or Earth. in fact Hijri calendar is based on the movement of moon around the earth but Persian calendar is based on the movement of earth around the sun which is 11 days longer than a lunar year.
+Hence for instance,the year 1398 in the Solar Hijri Calendar corresponds to the year 1441 in the Hijri calendar.
+It makes the Persian calendar more accurate and fixed in seasons (new year starts at the first moment of spring every year in spite of lunar Hijri calendar that changes over the years).

 Information about Iranian Calendar